turbopea/flask_web_app/README.md

 # FLASK-WEB-APP

 This is my simple Flask web app.
 Stores input data in MongoDB.
-Learning to create and deploy a "Dockerfile" which contains: mongo-express container, mongodb container and flask web application.
+Learning to create and deploy a "Dockerfile" which contains FLask web app

 Short explanation how i did things:
 Created Flask web app, which makes connection to MongoDB